 Materials: a variety of live insects in various stages of their life cycle collected in small jars, magnifying lenses.

 Objective: To observe and compare the life stages in a variety of insect species, looking for patterns and sorting by type of life cycle.

-Ahead of time, mount each Metamorphosis Puzzle on a different colored backing.
+Ahead of time, mount each Piece it Together Puzzle on a different colored backing.
 Place two different puzzles on each of three tables.
 Have the children work in small groups with an adult, sending each group to one of the tables.
 Now hand out a puzzle piece to each child and have everyone find the other pieces that complete their puzzles.
 Do all the insects have the same number of stages in their life cycles?
 Is there a pattern?
 (Some have three stages and some have four.)
-Read aloud or have the children read the Puzzle Stories about the insects in their puzzles.
+Read aloud or have the children read the Piece it Together Puzzle Stories about the insects in their puzzles.
 Have each group share one interesting fact about their insect with the group.
 You may have children rotate through the other stations to see and do other puzzles, time permitting.

 PUPPET SHOW “Frequent Flyers”